EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Introduction

-To that end, this topical review focuses on the first generation of EEG-FMs and critically analyzes their building blocks, identifies key takeaways and research gaps, and suggests directions for future EEG-FM research.
-The contributions of this review are two-fold: a) it offers a principled understanding of EEG-FMs and the current state-of-the-art in a manner accessible to both EEG scientists and engineers, and b) it provides a domain-centric perspective and critique of existing work that can guide future generations of EEG-FMs.
+To that end, this topical review surveys ten early EEG-FMs (between January 2021 and September 2024) and critically analyzes their building blocks, identifies key takeaways and research gaps, and suggests directions for future EEG-FM research.
+Recent studies have begun to survey EEG-FMs \cite{yuxuan2025foundation,zhou2025brain,weng2025self}, but these reviews primarily emphasize technical components such as model architectures and self-supervised learning strategies.
+In contrast, critical factors related to data representation, evaluation scope, and rigor have received relatively little attention.
+Even more limited is the discussion of real-world translational requirements and the practical constraints under which EEG-FMs will ultimately need to operate.
+In this review, we offer a more holistic perspective on the development and assessment of EEG-FMs, adopting a data- and domain-centric viewpoint to evaluate their maturity for clinical translation and real-world use.
+We also highlight complementary research directions that can help position future EEG-FMs for meaningful practical impact.
 This review is organized as follows.
 Section \ref{sec:background} introduces the EEG recording procedures, the information content of EEGs, traditional quantitative EEG approaches based on feature engineering, the sources of data variability, and the different functional components of foundation models.
 Section \ref{sec:method} describes the search strategy we undertook to identify previously published EEG-FMs and provides brief summaries of those models.
 Section \ref{sec:dim_comparisons} provides a comprehensive analysis of each of the identified EEG-FMs along several dimensions, including training data, data preprocessing, input representations, model architectural components, and model evaluation strategies.
 Section \ref{sec:takeaways_gaps} discusses the key takeaways and research gaps, and Section \ref{sec:future_directions} lays out our view for future directions that would further advance the current state of the art.